-Learning Area: The Arts Subject requirement:
+Subject requirement:

 Satisfactory completion of Year 10 Music, 2-3 years instrumental experience or by negotiation with the Head of Music.
+Students must be having one-on-one vocal or instrumental lessons on their chosen instrument.

 Playing/performing music on an instrument or the voice, workshopping music in small groups, composing, songwriting, understanding music concepts and analysing music at an in-depth level.